 How Do Deer Survive Heavy Rain?

-A deer’s coat consists of hollow hairs that trap heat-preserving air, keeping them warm in below-freezing temperatures.
-To survive tough conditions, deer not only change their behavior but also pick areas to shelter in that have more cover and access to food.
+A deer’s coat has hollow hairs that trap heat, keeping them warm in freezing temperatures.
+To survive tough conditions, deer change their behavior and choose sheltered areas with more cover and food access.

 Why Do Deer Move Around So Much?

-Deer move around a lot to stay safe and find food.
-Since these resources can become scarce in one area due to overgrazing or competition from other animals, deer have to search for new sources of food.
-Heavy rain can provide the perfect opportunity for them to travel undetected from one location to another.
+Deer often move to stay safe and find food.
+Resources can become scarce due to overgrazing or competition, so they search for new sources.
+Heavy rain offers a great chance for them to travel undetected.